ibm-cloud-docs/watson-assistant/search-add.md

 If you decide you want to connect to a different {{site.data.keyword.discoveryshort}} service instance or project, open the search integration and click ***Edit Discovery Settings**.
 You can choose either a new project from the same instance, or a new instance and project.

+ ## Configure your assistant to use {{site.data.keyword.discoveryshort}} search
+ {: #search-assistant-configure}

+After you configure {{site.data.keyword.discoveryshort}} search integration, you must configure your assistant to use {{site.data.keyword.discoveryshort}} search when the customer response matches no action.
+For more information about updating **No matches** to use search, see [Use search when no action matches](/docs/watson-assistant?topic=watson-assistant-search-integration-enhancement#search-no-action-matches).

 ## Troubleshooting
 {: #search-add-troubleshoot}